SybelBlue/slides/main-slides.md

 - good feedback: wheel turning itself
 <!-- .element: class="fragment" -->

-Note: They impose some clear limits: things like meaningful default positions, the maximum wheel deflection or acceleration, but they also provide subtle limits: they leverage how fast an individual can move to mitigate sudden changes - you wouldn’t want your tires to suddenly change direction, or engine to flood - and they provide intuitive tactile feedback, like the wheel pulling itself to center.
+Note: They impose some clear limits: things like meaningful default positions, the maximum tire deflection or acceleration, but they also provide subtle limits: they leverage how fast an individual can move to mitigate sudden changes - you wouldn’t want your tires to suddenly change direction, or engine to flood - and they provide intuitive tactile feedback, like the wheel pulling itself to center.

 +++ <!-- .slide: data-auto-animate -->